TRUSTED BY OVER 65,000+ CUSTOMERS

 Written in partnership with Kate, founder of Little Bird Lactation (Registered Nurse and Internationally Board Certified Lactation Consultant)

-1. Start With the Right Chair: Your Comfort Foundation
+1. Start with the Right Chair: Your Comfort Foundation

 Your feeding chair is the cornerstone of your comfort during those long feeding sessions.
 Choose a chair that offers firm, upright back support to help you maintain good posture and avoid slouching, which can lead to back and neck pain.
 Your feet should rest flat on the floor or be supported by a footstool to reduce strain on your lower back and hips.